CGCL-codes/naturalcc/README.md

 <hr>

 ## 🔖 News
+- [April 19, 2023] We have merged the source code of "You See What I Want You to See: Poisoning Vulnerabilities in Neural Code Search" into NaturalCC.
-- [May 10] We have merged the source code of "What Do They Capture? - A Structural Analysis of Pre-Trained Language Models for Source Code" into NaturalCC.
+- [May 10, 2022] We have merged the source code of "What Do They Capture? - A Structural Analysis of Pre-Trained Language Models for Source Code" into NaturalCC.

 ## ⭐ Features